 Perhaps because we haven't been in trucking for our entire careers or have never been owner-operators, we don't understand the attraction of having "Jaws" or "Fangs" on truck bug screens.

-Imagine seeing a "Jaws" bug screen on the front grill of a truck in your car's rear view mirror, like that pictured at left.
+Imagine seeing a "Jaws" bug screen on the front grill of a truck in your car's rear view mirror, like that pictured here.

 What if this truck is involved in an accident?